guardian/csnx/.changeset/slimy-lobsters-jump.md

 '@guardian/libs': major
 ---

-CMP: Implement the Multi-State-Privacy-Agreement in the US In this release, we are now providing the **gpp so third party vendors that have migrated will switch to this.
-The **uspapi will stay for a transitionary period for vendors yet to migrate.
+CMP: Implement Multi-State Privacy Agreement for US Compliance

+This release introduces support for the Global Privacy Platform (GPP) for third-party vendors who have completed migration.
+The legacy \*\*uspapi will remain available temporarily for vendors still in transition.

+Key updates:

-- Adding the window.\_\_gpp stub function in the US region
+    Added window.__gpp stub function for the US region.
-- Updating the US framework to use usnat instead of ccpa as a framework
+    Updated the US framework to use "usnat" instead of "ccpa".
-- Migrated ccpa types/functions to aus.
-- The ConsentState type (returned by `getConsentFor`, `onConsentChange` and `onConsent`) now includes a `usnat` property.
-Note that both the`ccpa` and `usnat` properties will contain the ConsentState object for the US region.
-However, the `ccpa` property is now marked as deprecated.
-The `ccpa` property can be used temporarily but consumers who require the `ConsentState` from the US should use the `usnat` property.
+    Migrated CCPA-related types and functions to the "aus" namespace.
+    The ConsentState type, returned by getConsentFor, onConsentChange, and onConsent, now includes a usnat property, replacing the previous ccpa property.